Skip to content

 das Deutscher Mieterbund German tenants association

-das Wohnberechtigunsschein (WBS) Certificate to prove that the tenant is entitled to move into subsidized housing.
+das Wohnberechtigungsschein (WBS) Certificate to prove that the tenant is entitled to move into subsidized housing.
 If an apartment is advertised as WBS, only those with such a certificate can apply.

-You can use websites like Verivox and Check24 to make a comparison.
-You are also allowed to switch between providers.
+der Strom Electricity.
+If it is not included in your Nebenkosten, you will have to sign a contract with an electricity provider.
+You can use websites like Verivox and Check24 to compare options.
+You are also allowed to switch providers.

 Related content